-From January 1, 2021 to June 23, 2021, our Compensation Committee consisted of Mr. Machado, Mr. Greissing, and Dr. Meyer, with Dr. Meyer serving as chair.
-Mr. Greissing served as a member of the Compensation Committee until our 2021 annual stockholder meeting on June 23, 2021, at which he did not stand for re-election as a member of our Board of Directors.
-On June 23, 2021, Vicki Vakiener was appointed to our Compensation Committee.
+Throughout 2022, our Compensation Committee consisted of Mr. Machado, Dr. Meyer and Ms. Vakiener, with Mr. Machado serving as chair.
 Our Board of Directors has determined that each of the members of our Compensation Committee is a non-employee Director, as defined in Rule 16b-3 promulgated under the Exchange Act, and satisfies the Nasdaq independence requirements.
-Additionally, our Board of Directors also determined that Mr. Greissing was independent during the time he served on our Compensation Committee in fiscal 2021.